CalamityAdam/iot/react/readings/debugging_arrow_functions.md

 ![debugging arrow functions](media/debugging_arrow_functions.gif)

 If you want to avoid having to do this over and over again as you're debugging your arrow functions, you can make it a habit to write all of your arrow functions with explicit return statements.
+Do be aware, however, that this is a common convention in Redux and you will see it often out in the wild.

 [actions]: actions.md
 [arrow-functions]: ../../javascript/readings/fat-arrows.md#syntactic-ambiguity